Cxmilla/airspace-hugo/exampleSite/content/english/project/rio-furniture-6.md

 ---
 ## Contact

-Feel free to contact me of any inquiries or questions you might have!
+Feel free to contact me of any questions you might have!

 Email: adrian.keung@ucalgary.ca